rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/accounts.md

 Now make sure you:

- * Replace the comment in *Key comment* with
+ * 5:  Replace the comment in **Key comment** with
        **your first initial followed by (optionally your middle name followed by) your family name** all in lowercase and without any separators like spaces, dots or underscores.
        So if your name is _**Jack the Hippo**_, please use _**jthehippo**_ as comment, so we can easily identify the key as yours.
- * Secure your private key with a good password **before** saving the private key.
+ * 6:  Secure your private key with a good password **before** saving the private key.
 DO NOT choose a simple password or even worse an empty one!
+ * 7:  Confirm the password
- * Click the **Save public key** button.
+ * 8:  Click the **Save public key** button.
- * Click the **Save private key** button.
+ * 9:  Click the **Save private key** button.
- * Select and copy all the text in the text box at the top of the window underneath *Public key for pasting into OpenSSH authorized_keys file*.
+ * 10: Select and copy all the text in the text box at the top of the window underneath **Public key for pasting into OpenSSH authorized_keys file**.
        You can paste it in the email you'll send in the next step.

 <a name="request-account"></a>